Ernst-August Künnecke

-Ernst-August Künnecke (born 3 January 1938 – March 16, 2002) was a German football player and football coach.
+Ernst-August Künnecke (born 3 January 1938 – 16 March 2002) was a German football player and football coach.

-Football career
+Career

 Künnecke played his youth football with Hannover 96.
 He advanced and played at amateur level.
 In 1960 he became amateur champion with Hannover 96.
 Künnecke remained amateur, but his playing career did not last long.
 He moved to VfV Hildesheim and later to SV Arminia Hannover, before returning to Hannover 96.

 In 1967 Künnecke started his coaching career with SC Tuttlingen, a small amateur club in the south of the Black Forest.
 In 1969 he signed as head coach for Patro Eisden in Belgium.
 Afterwards, Künnecke moved to second division Racing Mechelen and won the title and were promoted in the 1974–75 season, but were relegated a year later.
 He was also head coach for VfR Heilbronn, KFC Winterslag, Lierse S.K. and Waterschei Thor.

 Künnecke joined Basel's first team for their 1983–84 season and signed a two-year contract.
 His reputation grew because of his conveyance, his advancing and his greatest strength was the furtherance of young players.
 As the season advanced it became increasingly apparent that Künnecke's ideas were not reaching the entire team squad at all times.
 Basel's youngsters played well during this season, Fredy Grossenbacher, Martin Jeitziner, Peter Nadig, Thomas Hauser and Beat Sutter advanced well under Künnecke.
 But Künnecke's ideas were not being accepted by the older, experienced players.
 At home, in the St. Jakob Stadium the team was playing well and winning the games, the first five home games were all won.
 However, the first seven away games all ended with a defeat.
 After the winter break Basel lost their first home game against La Chaux-de-Fonds 0–1.
 Künnecke reacted immediately and this was the last game that the three veterans Arthur von Wartburg, Jörg Stohler and Jean-Pierre Maradan played in the team.
 The supporters had noted the differences and the final home game of the season attracted only 2,000 spectators.
 The following season Basel lost three of their first four matches.
-Then, following a run of five defeats and five draws with only one win, the team suffered one defeat too many against Lausanne-Sport on the 11 November, and Basel's club chairman Urs Gribi fired Künnecke.
+Then, following a run of five defeats and five draws with only one win, the team suffered one defeat too many against Lausanne-Sport on 11 November, and Basel's club chairman Urs Gribi fired Künnecke.